JONNY is a full back who can virtually play in any ‘back' position.

 Lightning quick, with good positioning, Tommy isn't afraid to take the ball up to the line to relieve his forwards and get stuck in.

 And 29 tries in 2014 proved once again his position as one of the premier wingers in the competition.

 Tommy is sponsored by Curtain Wizard North West.

 JORDAN joined Saints on a two-year contract from Hull FC in 2012, but extended his deal for a further three seasons during 2013.

-Predominately a centre, he played at Stand Off for the England Knights the end of the 2012 season, but is also versatile enough to play in the back row.
+Predominately a centre, he played at Stand Off for the England Knights at the end of the 2012 season, but is also versatile enough to play in the back row - and at loose forward.